Taco Bell Logo

 Taco Bell Logo 2016-present

-To open a new restaurant in Las Vegas, Taco Bell redesigned the logo, unveiling a new version in November 2016.
+Taco Bell redesigned the logo to open a new restaurant in Las Vegas, unveiling a new version in November 2016.
 The old font has been removed and replaced with a sans-serif typeface.
 The title is now written in black.
-The developers removed yellow and red from the bell, concentrating on several shades of purple: the color is darker at the bottom, lighter at the top.
+The developers removed yellow and red from the bell, concentrating on several shades of purple: darker at the bottom and lighter at the top.
 Moreover, the bell itself is white and is formed from negative space due to the contours of the corresponding shape.
-The developers of this option are Lippincott together with a restaurant chain.
+The developers of this option are Lippincott and a restaurant chain.

 Font and Colors